 July 8, 2020

-Her passion was ignited by two formative events.
+Diane Haynes’ passion for animal welfare was ignited by two formative events.
 The first involved adopting a little farm cat who squeaked and was, therefore, naturally named Mouse.
 He was the first animal companion Diane welcomed into her home as an adult, and he had a profound effect on her.
 The second event found her encountering a bird struggling for their life in a canola oil spill in Burrard Inlet and taking them to Wildlife Rescue Association of BC.
 Impressed with WRA’s work, Diane volunteered and began to see first-hand how humanity interacted, often neglectfully, with the other species on our planet.

 While Diane continued a career in communications over the years — with clients such as UBC, and notably a position with the BC SPCA — Mouse grew into a hardy tomcat.
 He stayed with Diane for eleven years, until he passed away in 2006.
 Diane had loved Mouse as family.
 To honour him, and the concern for animal welfare he had awakened in her, she created the Haynes Scholarship for the Advancement of Animal Welfare in the Faculty of Land and Food Systems.